flux-framework/flux-power-monitor/README.md

 ```
 The `result_start_{end}_time` fields show when sampling began and ended (in µs since the epoch).
 The `data_presence` field indicates whether all samples were retained—because we use a circular buffer, it never “overflows” in the error sense, but if a job runs longer than the buffer’s capacity the oldest measurements are overwritten, resulting in Incomplete data.

+This should work on the new Tuolumne systems as soon as Variorum add supports for it.

 ## license

 SPDX-License-Identifier: LGPL-3.0